TL;DR

 **User empathy.** Understanding what users need and translating that into product requirements.
 No agent does this.

 **Communication.** Explaining technical decisions to non-technical stakeholders.
 Writing documentation that humans can understand.
 Collaborating with teammates.
+For the boilerplate first draft of project docs, our [README generator](/readme-generator) handles the scaffolding so you can spend the time on the parts that need a human.

 **Taste.** Knowing when something feels right or wrong.
 This applies to UI design, API design, error messages, and user flows.
 Agents optimize for correctness.
 Humans optimize for elegance.